 2017-18 Federal Financial Aid Instructions

 IWP offers students the opportunity to finance their education using the federal student loan programs.
 In order to apply for federal student loans, students should complete the following:

-- Additional documentation may be requested, including copies of your 2012 Federal Income Tax forms.
+- Additional documentation may be requested, including copies of your 2016 Federal Income tax forms.
 You do not need to submit the additional documents unless they are requested by the Office of Financial Aid.

 The Budget Control Act of 2011 made significant changes to the federal student loan program.
 Congress voted to eliminate the federal student loan subsidies for graduate students.
 This means that graduate students are only eligible for unsubsidized federal student loans and the credit based Grad Plus loans.
 An unsubsidized student loan begins to accrue interest from the date of disbursement.
 You should keep this in mind when making your financial aid decisions for the 2013-2014 academic year and beyond.
 Please click here for an Elimination of Federal Student Loan Interest Subsidy FAQ.

-Newly admitted students who have submitted the above items and are accepted into a Master's or Certificate program for Fall 2013 and Spring 2014 can expect to receive a Financial Aid Award Letter shortly after receiving their notice of admission, generally within 2-3 weeks.
+Students admitted for Fall 2017 and Spring 2018 who have submitted the above items and are accepted into a Master's or Certificate program for Fall 2017 and Spring 2018 can expect to receive a Financial Aid Award Letter shortly after receiving their notice of admission, no later than mid-late June.

-Returning students who have submitted the above items can expect to receive an award letter for the 2013-14 academic year by July 1.
+Returning students for 2017-18 who have submitted the above items can expect to receive an award letter for the 2017-18 academic year by July 1.

 In order to be considered for federal student loans, one must meet the following general guidelines: